Forget billionaires, museums the ticket for fine art market | Malay Mail

-PARIS, Aug 4 — Bye bye billionaires—it’s now museums that acquire most artworks put up for auction, according to a firm which follows the fine art market.
+LONDON, Aug 6 — Bye bye billionaires — it's now museums that acquire most artworks put up for auction, according to a firm which follows the fine art market.

 That trend is being supported by the opening of new museums.